-Last month, Samsung suddenly releases this brand new 960 Series SSD to the market just because.
+Last month, Samsung suddenly released this brand new 960 Series SSD to the market just because.
 Naturally, many PC builders quickly realized that their wallet was going to lose weight a lot faster than someone who just took a massive dump after their impulse double tacos.
 But question we have for this new Samsung SSD series is : is it really worth our dough?

 1 – Recap